rrooggiieerr/homeassistant-xyscreens/info.md

 The following projector screens is known to work:

-* iVisions Electro M Series
+- iVisions Electro M Series

-The following projector screens and lifts are not tested but use the same protocol according to the documentation:
+The following projector screens and lifts are not tested but use the same protocol according to the
+documentation:

-* iVisions Electro L/XL/Pro/HD Series
+- iVisions Electro L/XL/Pro/HD Series
-* iVisions PL Series projector lift
+- iVisions PL Series projector lift
-* Elite Screens
+- Elite Screens
-* KIMEX
+- KIMEX
-* DELUXX
+- DELUXX

 Please let me know if your projector screen or lift works with this Home Assistant integration so I can improve the overview of supported projector screens and lifts.

 ## Caution

-This integration follows the Cover Entity where open means retracting the screen and close opens the screen, like how rolling blinds, garage doors and curtains work.
+This integration follows the Cover Entity where open means raising the screen and close lowering the screen, like how roller blinds, garage doors and curtains work.
 For a projector screen this is counter intuitive.
-You can chose to invert this behaviour when adding your device.
-If you use voice commands this is recommended.
+You can chose to invert this behaviour when adding your screen or lift to Home Assistant.
+The dahsboard will then show the screen controls inverted, arrow up will lower the screen while arrow down will raise the screen.
+However the voice commands Open and Close will then work as expected.

+Thanks to the power of Home Assistant translations the entity state in a non-inverted screen will show correctly, however the voice commands and actions are inverted.

 ## Adding a new XY Screens projector screen or projector lift